Welcoming home baby

 Throw a shower

 Be sure to mention your registry, so attendees don’t double up on presents.
 Aside from big-ticket items like cribs and strollers, consider adding the little essentials you’ll need, like baby wipes, diapers and bibs.
-While these items aren’t as “fun,” they are just as necessary.

 Be informed

-For example, did you know infants should sleep on their backs in a crib with no pillows or stuffed animals?
+Did you know infants should sleep on their backs in a crib with no pillows or stuffed animals?
 According to the US Consumer Product Safety Commission, more than 11 million cribs have been recalled since 2007.
 So if you’re planning to use a hand-me-down, make sure it’s safe.

 After the baby arrives

 Don’t forget to keep a camera ready for all those “firsts.”
 Photos are a great way to share your memories with your loved ones.
-A cute picture of you and your newborn will make an excellent birth announcement.
+New parents also should remember to eat right, get rest and exercise daily.

 Related Posts